 How Inflation Is Affecting Different Countries

 Inflation is a global issue which we see play out differently in each country.
 Some economies do well in the face of price increases and see relatively stable growth, while others see great disruption, which in turn affects income, employment, and living standards.
-What we see in this is that which economies do well or poorly under inflation helps to explain how, in an uneven and at times unpredictable way, inflation plays out on a global scale.
+What we see in this is that the way economies do well or poorly under inflation helps to explain how, in an uneven and at times unpredictable way, inflation plays out on a global scale.

 Understanding Inflation in Simple Terms